March 31st is the World Backup Day.

 A backup is a second copy of all your important files — for example, job contacts, emails, files, documents and even your family photos.
 Instead of storing it all in one place, you keep another copy of everything somewhere else safe.

-Further development of backup is closely connected to the evolution of network and Internet technologies.
+Further development of backup is interconnected with the evolution of Internet technologies.
 Nowadays computer data backup is a fast developing industry branch.
 New trends and solutions appear, backup methods and technologies become more complex and innovative.
 And the most important thing is to understand the pricelessness of your data so the backup solution will be a next step to make.

 Here is how ‘backup’ as an idea was realized within the century.

 The first computer backups were made onto big reels of magnetic tape, and even paper: punch cards and paper tape.
 In 1951, the first generation of digital computing appeared when the UNIVAC I (Universal Automatic Computer) was built by Mauchly and Eckert.
 It used vacuum tubes as main logic elements, rotating magnetic drums for internal storage of data and programs and punch cards to input and externally store data.

 The punch cards have been used for over than 200 years in various fields of expertise, they actually were slow, low-capacity and required a lot of devices, efforts and time for processing.
 That’s why, during the 1960s, the punch card as the primary medium was gradually replaced by better, more capable and more efficient magnetic tape.

 In 1956 IBM introduced the first hard drive – IBM 305 RAMAC.
 Since 1983, with the introduction of the IBM PC/XT, hard disk drive has become a standard component for most personal computers.
 In 1982, Hitachi shipped the first drive with more than 1 GB of storage.